Commonly Asked Questions

 Can Spousal Maintenance Be Modified?

+Alimony agreements are legally binding documents that must be honored by both partners for their entire duration.
+However, court-ordered maintenance in Texas can be modified if the agreement becomes unrealistic, considering current financial capabilities.
 Texas law limits maintenance payments to 20% of the paying individual's average gross monthly income or $5,000, whichever is lower.
-The exact amount that was ordered to be paid every month depended on multiple factors, including the payor's salary.
-If, at any time, the person paying alimony experiences a decrease in salary or other financial change, he or she could request that the court modify the alimony payment.
-As either party’s situation changes over time, these and other factors may be considered in decreasing maintenance.
-Texas has no law that permits the increase of maintenance, regardless of the severity of the need.
+The amount paid each month depends on factors like the payor's salary.
+If the person paying alimony experiences a decrease in salary or other financial change, they can request a modification.
+As situations change, factors may be considered for decreasing maintenance, but Texas law does not allow for increases, regardless of the severity of the need.

 How to Modify Maintenance in Houston, TX

 To modify maintenance, you must file a new petition or lawsuit and have it served on the other party.
 You must be prepared to provide sufficient evidence to prove good reason to change the terms.
-Texas law requires the petitioner—the requesting party— to prove a material and substantial change in circumstances.
+Texas law requires the petitioner—the requesting party—to prove a material and substantial change in circumstances.

 Is Alimony Tax Deductible in Texas?